Ch0wW/gameserver-cfg/doom/zandronum/README.md

 # How to create a Zandronum server on Linux

 This readme contains a tutorial, in order to create a remote Zandronum server, the simpliest as possible.
-We will use a Linux - Debian distribution.
+We will use Debian Jessie (Linux) as our distribution.
 You can use Ubuntu, or Linux Mint with no problem.

 Here are the steps that we will do:
 - Create an user specifically for Zandronum